Heatwave first aid tips: Staying safe in the hot weather

 - After the burn has been cooled, cover it with cling film or a clean plastic bag to help prevent infection by keeping the area clean.
 Plastic bags won't stick to a burn and reduce pain by keeping air away from the skin's surface.

-- Call 999 if the burn is more serious or if a baby or child has been burned.
+- Call 999 if the burn appears serious and always seek medical advice if a baby or child has been burned.

 No water?
 No problem.